 The Mindful Mamas Mobile application has been compared to both the Calm and Headspace mobile apps, but is specifically aimed at supporting mothers, and helping them be proactive about their mental health.
 The mobile app helps women affected by postpartum depression, stress, and anxiety and offers powerful self-care tools like meditations, mantras, and mini pauses.

 Over the past ten years, artificial intelligence technology has greatly improved, making it more useful and ubiquitous.
-As much as every physician or personal trainer would love for each patient to follow their directions exactly as they’re handed out,it doesn’t always happen.
-Physicians can now rely on health apps that have machine learning, business logic, and predictive analysis to identify when patients are off course and need help getting back on track.
+As much as every physician or personal trainer would love for each patient to follow their directions exactly as they’re handed out,it just doesn’t always happen.
+Physicians can now rely on healthcare applications that have machine learning, business logic, and predictive analysis to identify when patients are off course and need help getting back on track.
 In such a case, these smart health apps can make a recommendation to the user or simply alert a physician to contact that patient and gather more information.
 In some situations, the best course of action may be adjusting the user’s goals altogether.
 After all, it may make more sense to provide realistic goals for that patient and gradually ramp up the intensity.